GodderE2D/vipin/src/data/blog/picklerick.md

 - In the source code, I found a comment with a username.
 That may be useful in the future.

-- Since we have no leads to follow, lets run Dirsearch.
+- Since we have no leads to follow, let's run Dirsearch.

 ```bash:Terminal
 ┌──(vipin㉿vipin)-[~]